Kamil Idris: Diplomatic career

+Political career

+After leaving the WIPO, Idris returned to Sudan where he joined politics.
+In the 2010 general election, Idris ran for the presidency as an Independent, challenging then longtime President Omar al-Bashir, subsequently falling to sixth place.

+In May 2025, in the midst of the civil war, Idris was appointed prime minister by the Transitional Sovereignty Council under President Abdel Fattah al-Burhan.
+He is the first civilian prime minister since Abdalla Hamdok resigned in 2022.
+On 1 June, Idris ordered the dissolution of the transitional government.
+On 19 June, Idriss has outlined plans for a 22 ministerial team, dubbed the Government of Hope.

+In August 2025, Idris visited Egypt as part his first overseas travel as prime minister.

+On the sidelines of the UN General Assembly, Idris met with Russian Foreign Minister Sergey Lavrov to discuss the political and security situation in Sudan and prospects for post-conflict recovery.

+In early October, he continued regional engagement with an official visit to Eritrea and preparations for a visit to South Sudan, aimed at reviving bilateral cooperation agreements.

 Controversy

 In 2006, a report conducted by WIPO's Internal Audit and Oversight Division at the request of the United Nations Joint Inspection Unit showed Idris' age had been misrepresented was the information was leaked to media outlets.
 Earlier WIPO records showed Idris' date of birth to be 26 August 1945, but he had attempted to change his records to show he was born on 26 August 1954.
 On 21 September 2007 the Secretariat of the WIPO called the report "a deliberate intention to harm [Idris]" and criticized the report's legitimacy and failure of the author to follow procedure which compromised its confidential status.
 Idris' birthday has been reported as possibly being 26 August 1945, 26 August 1953 or 26 August 1954.

 During the 10-day WIPO general assembly that ended on 3 October 2007, a move to remove Idris from his position was blocked.
 WIPO came under fire for its credibility.
 Idris agreed to resign, and stepped down a year early from his post as head of WIPO.

 In December 2016, it was reported that documents from WIPO dated in 2010 signed by the legal counsel of the organization, Edward Kwakwa, were released which show that Idris did not misrepresent his birth date.